 - writing queries

 - generating scripts

 Command line interface

-One of the breakout features in SQL Operations Studio is the built-in command line interface, which allows interacting with the operating system from within the application.
-This improves productivity by not having to switch away from the SQL Operations Studio interface to manipulate files or execute external scripts.
+One of the breakout features in Azure Data Studio is the built-in command line interface, which allows interacting with the operating system from within the application.
+This improves productivity by not having to switch away from the Azure Data Studio interface to work with files or execute scripts.

 On macOS and Linux, bash is currently supported, while PowerShell is supported on Windows.